PaMilot/Bioinfo2024/README.md

 proj_100d_external -> contains .bin and 2 extra files for the pre-trained word embedding models -> should fill up with test_hyper_param.ipynb

 Code is not optimized for NVidia (no Cuda).
-Everything work with the CPU.
+Everything works with the CPU in a decent amount of time.

-if there is any trouble at all with any files, contact us via e-mail (prenom.nom@universite-paris-saclay.fr) The report is included in the e-campus file.
+If there is any trouble at all with any files, contact us via e-mail (paul.oriat@universite-paris-saclay.fr, paul.oriat@gmail.com)